gammapy/gammapy-meetings/coding-sprints/2021-05-Co-Working-Week/README.md

 In between communication via Slack: https://gammapy.slack.com (#dev channel)

 For this co-working week we will put a strong focus on coding wrapping up the Gammapy release candidate for v1.0.
+Only few discussions and coding, coding and coding instead...

 ## Group Photo